 Rehab is a vital component of the recovery process for teens with substance use disorders.
 Detox helps adolescents overcome cravings and withdrawal in a safe environment, and therapy teaches teens healthy ways to cope with stress and everyday difficulties.
-With help from addiction specialists, teens can recover from addiction and live happy and productive lives.
+With help from addiction specialists, your child can recover from addiction and live a happy and productive life.

 Children and teens are more vulnerable than adults to alcohol and drug addiction.
-Research shows that the younger someone is exposed to drugs, the more likely they are to develop a substance use disorder — the medical term for addiction.
-An estimated 90 percent of Americans who have a substance use disorder began smoking, drinking or using illicit drugs before they were 18 years old.
+Research shows that the younger people are exposed to drugs, the more likely they are to develop a substance use disorder — the medical term for addiction.

 Warning signs for addiction include:

-If you have more than one of those warning signs, you should seek help from a counselor, doctor or therapist.
-They’ll determine whether you truly have a substance use disorder and the best way to help you recover.
+If your teen has more than one of those warning signs, you should seek help from a counselor, doctor or therapist.
+A professional can help you determine whether your child has a substance use disorder and explain treatment methods that offer the best hope for recovery.

-Our young adult rehab facility treats teens 13 - 17 years old in a safe, secure environment with comfortable surroundings.
-Our staff at Next Generation Village provides expert guidance throughout the treatment process and our amenities provide the best possible environment to help teens heal.Learn More
+Our young adult rehab facility treats teens 13 to 17 years old in a safe, secure environment with comfortable surroundings.
+The staff at Next Generation Village provides expert guidance throughout the treatment process, and our amenities offer the best possible environment to help teens heal.Learn More

 1062 Lake Sebring Dr, Sebring, FL 33870